systematic-magic/AgingPubMed/research_papers_html.rst

   	:alt: Supplementary Figures title
   	:scale: 99%

-- When only one figure is contained in a PDF, title should be SUPPLEMENTARY FIGURE - ALL CAPS, blue and bold font.
+- When a single figure is contained in a PDF, title should be SUPPLEMENTARY FIGURE - ALL CAPS, blue and bold font.

 .. image:: /_static/suppl_one_fig_pdf.png
   	:alt: Supplementary Figure title